 Pros & Cons of Smart Bike Trainers vs. Smart Bikes

-In the following table, I summarized the pros and cons of smart bike trainers and smart bikes.
+The following table summarizes the pros and cons of smart bike trainers and smart bikes.

 Training Device | Pros | Cons |